 Through the sports journalism master’s program, you’ll learn how to:

-- Explain the nuances of sports, race/ethnicity, gender, and the role of the journalist in a diverse sports media landscape
+- Explain the nuances of sports, race/ethnicity, gender, and the role of the journalist

 - Follow the best practices of journalistic excellence and ethics to vigorously apply these standards to new forms of media in pursuit of truth, accuracy, fairness, and diversity